 The stock market is a dynamic and ever-changing landscape, with traders and investors continuously looking for indicators that provide insights into market trends.
-One such critical indicator is the Gift Nifty (formerly known as SGX Nifty).
-If you are an investor or trader in India, understanding SGX Nifty could give you an edge in predicting the movement of the Indian stock market before it opens.
-Let us understand what SGX Nifty investing is, how Singapore Nifty is different from Indian Nifty, and what are the advantages and disadvantages of Gift Nifty.
+If you are an investor or trader in India, understanding SGX meaning could give you an edge in predicting the movement of the Indian stock market before it opens.
+Let us understand what SGX Nifty means, how Singapore Nifty differs from the Indian Nifty, and the advantages and disadvantages of SGX Nifty.

 What is SGX Nifty?

-The SGX Nifty market operates with extensive trading hours across two sessions, totaling 16 hours every day:
+The SGX Nifty market operates with extensive trading hours across two sessions, totaling 16 hours every day.
+The SGX Nifty timings are as follows:

 - Morning session: 6:30 AM to 3:40 PM (IST)